SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 Depending on the product modeling and the configuration engine, after the customer has retracted their selection, the default setting may be withdrawn with the attribute unselected, or the configuration engine may set a default selection.

-If you don't activate the retract feature, a read-only value might get involved in a conflict, where users cannot change or take back their selection.
-In this case, you can enable customers to take back the selection under the following conditions:
+If you do not activate the retract feature, a read-only value might get involved in a conflict, where users cannot change or undo their selection.
+In this case, you can allow customers to undo the selection under the following conditions:

-- You have set the attribute in your model in the back-end system as follows: retractBlocked = false,
+- You have set the attribute in your model in the back end system as follows: `retractBlocked = false`
 - The attribute setting has not been set by the system.

 ## Group Status Handling